 - ✓ Few women can make decisions alone.
-Most respondents take decisions jointly with their spouse or other household members. - ✓ Most women take decisions about their own health alone in households without adult men.
+Most of them make decisions jointly with their spouse or other household members. - ✓ Most women take decisions about their own health, expenditure on women's or child's health alone in households without adult men.